xiix0/scam/README.md

-You are deeply attached to your friends and acquaintances.
+You will have a long and unpleasant discussion with your supervisor.